Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 ## User stories

 1. As a site user, i can add blog posts so that i can interact with others.
-3. As a site user, i can edit my blog post so that i can update the post in the future.
+2. As a site user, i can edit my blog post so that i can update the post in the future.
-4. As a site user, i can delete my posts so that i can remove it from the site.
+3. As a site user, i can delete my posts so that i can remove it from the site.
-5. As a site user i can register an account so that i can interact with blog posts.
+4. As a site user i can register an account so that i can interact with blog posts.
-6. As a site user, i can add categories so that the blog posts are separated in their own category.
+5. As a site user, i can add categories so that the blog posts are separated in their own category.
-7. As a site user, i can contact the site admin so that i can communicate via email.
+6. As a site user, i can contact the site admin so that i can communicate via email.
-8. As a site user, i can like or unlike a post so that i can interact with the content.
+7. As a site user, i can like or unlike a post so that i can interact with the content.
-9. As a site user, i can leave comments on posts so that i can be involved in the conversation.
+8. As a site user, i can leave comments on posts so that i can be involved in the conversation.
-10. As a site user, i can Create, read, update and delete posts so that i can manage my content.
+9. As a site user, i can Create, read, update and delete posts so that i can manage my content.
-11. As a site user, i can have my own profile page so that i can provide my information.
+10. As a site user, i can have my own profile page so that i can provide my information.
-12. As a site user, i can edit my settings so that i can update my information in the future.
+11. As a site user, i can edit my settings so that i can update my information in the future.
-13. As a site admin, i can create draft posts so that i can finish writing them later.
+12. As a site admin, i can create draft posts so that i can finish writing them later.
-14. As a Site user, i can approve or disapprove comments so that i can filter out comments.
+13. As a Site user, i can approve or disapprove comments so that i can filter out comments.
-15. As a Site user, i can add a image to my post so that i have a image with my text.
+14. As a Site user, i can add a image to my post so that i have a image with my text.
+15. As a site user i can delete my account so that users wishing to close can do that.
+16. As a site user i can reply to a comment so that i can respond.
+17. As a site user i can search for a post so that i can quickly find a post that i am looking.

 # Design